shabin5785/Golang_notes/Go_4.md

 -This may seem useless, but in fac t the typ e interface{}, which is called the empty interface type, is indispensable.
-Because the **empty interface** typ e places no demands on the typ es that sat isf y it, we can assig n any value to the empty interface.
+Because the **empty interface** typ e places no demands on the typ es that sat isf y it, we can assig n any value to the empty interface. we’ve been using the empty interface typ e since the ver y first example in this book, because it is what allows functions like fmt.Println, or errorf in Section 5.7, to accept arguments of any typ e.